lycarter/blog/static/projects.md

 - [Mellow-D](https://hackmit2014.devpost.com/submissions/27785-mellow-d) - a website I worked on for HackMIT.
 We were awarded best hack for social good and the Quirky sponsor prize.
 I worked primarily on database generation and seeding.
 - [GraceJS](https://github.com/lycarter/gracejs) - a JS package I made for a friend of mine, based on [AntonioJS](http://victorhh.com/antoniojs).

+# Art
+- [Pottery (2022)]({% post_url 2022-11-05-pottery-gallery %}) - Throughout 2022, I've been learning and growing as a potter in a local studio, for about 3 hours a week.
+You can see my growth in skill over time.
+- [2.009 (2017)]({% post_url 2018-05-18-taing-009-744 %}) - In 2017, I TA'd MIT's Mechanical Engineering Capstone class, 2.009.
+As a TA in that class, I put together a couple of videos, including the Quadcopter video that has become a traditional opening for the final presentations.

 # Humanities
 - [Mixed Reality in Japanese Pop Culture]({{ "/assets/pdf/mixed_reality_japanese_digital.pdf" }}) - my final project for Digital Media in Japan and Korea, focusing on representations and views of virtual reality and augmented reality in Japanese pop culture.
 I took this class Spring '17.
 - [The History of the Japanese Optical Industry and Relationship to World Events]({{ "/assets/pdf/nikonHistory.pdf" }}) - my final project for Intro to Japanese culture, focusing on Nikon's involvement in WWII.
 I took this class Fall '16.
 - [Camera Movements and Color Toning as Plot Elements in _House of Flying Daggers_]({{ "/assets/pdf/hofd_essay.pdf" }}) - my final project for Modern Chinese Fiction and Cinema, focusing on artistic elements of HoFD, one of Zhang Yimou's famous films.
 I took this class Fall '14.

 # Research
 - [Multi-Path Planning for Hydraulic Fluid Routing]({{ "/assets/pdf/MIT_Thesis.pdf" }}) - My M. Eng thesis, an extension on the research below.
 This work focused on the fluid-routing algorithm, and performance optimizations I worked on during my M. Eng for Fall '17 and Spring '18.
 - [Computational Design for 3D Printable Robotics]({{ "/assets/pdf/3DPrintableRobotics.pdf" }}) - a SuperUROP project to close the loop on robot design, allowing robots to be designed automatically for 3D printing.
 I worked on this during Fall '16 and Spring '17.
 - [Cation Exchange in MOF-5]({{ "/assets/pdf/LandonCarterMOF5.pdf" }}) - a UROP project from Spring '14.